Directly to the content

 60-70 μg

-These values vary depending on age, gender and life situation.
-For example, pregnant women need more folic acid and senior citizens have a higher vitamin D requirement.
-But vitamin D deficiency is also very common in the general population and the recommended doses are not always sufficient.
+These values vary depending on age, gender, and life circumstances.
+For example, pregnant women need more folic acid, and seniors have a higher vitamin D requirement.
+However, vitamin D deficiency is also very common in the general population, and the recommended dosages are not always sufficient..

-Why is it more difficult to meet nutritional requirements today
+Why is it more difficult to meet nutritional needs today?

-In our modern world, there are several factors that make it more difficult to get enough micronutrients from food:
+In our modern world, there are several factors that make it difficult to obtain sufficient micronutrients through food:

 3. Processed foods: A large part of our diet consists of highly processed products with low nutrient density.

-6. Resorption: Deteriorated absorption of nutrients due to a damaged gut.
+6. AbsorptionImpaired absorption of nutrients due to a damaged intestine.

 The decline in nutrients in our food